bobthesponge10/ServerServer/README.md

 The first place is in the base scope and that is within the ControllerManager.py file.
 The second place is in the Controller files themselves.
 For example within the minecraft.py file.

 The base functions are intended to be general functions that are needed for the Server Server to have core functionality.
-The commands within the Controller files are intended to be used to control and interact with that specific Controller and its servers that it is hosting which is expanded upon in the "Controllers and Servers" section.
+The commands within the Controller files are intended to be used to control and interact with that specific Controller and its servers that it is hosting which is expanded upon in the "Focus" section.

 A few base commands include:
  - create_server
  - remove_server
  - list_servers
+ - start
+ - stop
- - start_server
+ - shutdown

 A list of all commands can be viewed by using the "commands" command and command info can be found by using the "help" command.
 Example: